AprendeIT/keeweb_nginx/README.md

-# HOW TO without Docket compose
+# HOW TO without Docker compose

 ## build the image without docker compose: